dREWbxKewb/andrew-vasquez.github.io/README.md

 # How to test projects
 1) make sure you have run 'npm install - opspark' in terminal
 2) in terminal, type => os test
+3) select bootcamp session
+4) select project to test

+# How to submit projects
+1) make sure you have run 'npm install -g opspark' in terminal
+2) make sure you have run os test and passed all test
+3) in terminal, type => os submit
+4) select bootcamp session
+5) select project you want to submit

 # Best practices for git commands
 1) run git commands every five minutes to ensure your work is saved